ni-kismet/systemlink-testmodule-atml-uploader/README.md

-# TDR Conversion <!-- omit in toc -->
+# ATML Uploader <!-- omit in toc -->
-This is home to scripts for working with manufacturing TDR files.
+This is home to scripts for uploading TestStand ATML report files into SystemLink Test Module.

 - [Getting Started](#getting-started)
 - [Overview](#overview)